emccorson/onsenguide/GUIDE.md

 At the top level, there is `ons-splitter`.
  |
  |-- The first child of `ons-splitter` is `ons-splitter-side`.
 Everything
- |   defined in here specifies what should be in the side-menu.
+ |   defined in here specifies what should be in the side menu.
  |
  |-- The second child of `ons-splitter` is `ons-splitter-content`.
 Everything
-     apart from the side-menu is defined in here.
+     apart from the side menu is defined in here.
       |
       |-- Within `ons-splitter-side` is `ons-navigator`.
 The navigator is used to
       |   move between any pages that aren't tabs.